lmiroslaw/embedded-learning-bot/README.md

   sudo reboot
 ```

-* In Azure, create a Cognitive service of type "Bing Image Search" and copy the access key.
+* In Azure, create a Cognitive service of type "Bing Search API" and copy the access key.

 * Connect via RDP to the Raspberry Pi.
 Run the remoteDemo.py, passing the keys as environment variables, e.g.:
 ```bash